Data Catalog Reference Model and Market Study

 Outlook – How to implement and succeed with a data catalog?

-Data Catalogs will continue to be a focus topic of CC CDQ’s research activities in 2019.
-Since the market is evolving rapidly, we will continue our research and update the report in 2019.
-We will also closely work and exchange with CC CDQ companies on Data Catalog design and implementation, to capture and derive good practices.
+We also closely work and exchange with CC CDQ companies on Data Catalog design and implementation, to capture and derive good practices.